Types of Filter Plates

-These filter plates are utilized in a membrane squeeze filter press and are designed for unique applications and are more costly than recessed chamber plates.
-Using diaphragm squeeze filter press plates may result in significant additional fluid removal and/or cycle time reduction if the filter cake is compressible.
+These filter plates are utilized in a membrane squeeze filter press and are designed for unique applications.
+This type of plate is also more costly than recessed chamber plates.
+Using diaphragm/membrane squeeze filter press plates may result in significant additional fluid removal and/or cycle time reduction if the filter cake is compressible.

-These are considerations that our Sales and Service Team keeps in mind when recommending diaphragm squeeze plates:
+These are considerations that our Sales and Service Team keeps in mind when recommending membrane squeeze plates:

 - The filter cake is compressible

 - Slurry has higher than average solids

 - Time is money – the time saved by the squeeze justifies more expensive equipment

 In a typical filter press application, approximately 80% of the solids are pumped into the press in the first half of the cycle, with the remaining half considered the consolidation stage.
 With membrane squeeze, the cycle is shortened and the cake moisture content is reduced (see chart).

 The result is increased throughput and better liquid recovery.
 Adding membrane squeeze to a filter press requires a specialized plate stack, a squeeze water manifold, and a filter plate pressurization system.
 Typically, membrane plates are alternated with standard chamber plates in a “mixed pack” as shown in the photo below.